grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 1. Only one Statement is executed for the "access denied" case, so there is no significant run time penalty.
 2. In case we expand our enum in the future, we don't have to modify this Statement -- the added enum member will get a chance to be picked up.

 However, there is also one disadvantage -- we can't be sure the newly added enum member is used in this Statement.
-In the previous example, we didn't really care that much about the values that were used, because:
+In the previous example, we didn't care that much about the values that were used, because:

-* `char` range was quite large so specifying the behaviors for all the values could prove troublesome and inefficient given our desired confidence level,
+- `char` range was quite large so specifying the behaviors for all the values could prove troublesome and inefficient given our desired confidence level,
-* `char` is a fixed set of values -- we can't expand `char` as we expand enums, so there is no need to worry about the future.
+- `char` is a fixed set of values -- we can't expand `char` as we expand enums, so there is no need to worry about the future.

 So what if there are only two more roles except `Roles.Admin`, e.g. `Auditor` and `CasualUser`?
 In such cases, I sometimes write a Statement that's executed against all the non-exceptional values, using xUnit.net's `[Theory]` attribute that allows me to execute the same Statement code with different sets of arguments.
 An example here would be: